Course Development Times

 A significant revision is one where every page of the lesson plan and the student materials needs to be changed and substantially retyped.
 A five-day course could have 400 page-equivalents of lesson plans, students materials, handouts, posters and slides.
 This means that the trainer will have to research, revise and restructure the course at the rate of five pages per day.

 The same considerations apply when you are writing a new course, but you also have to add in a substantial amount of time for researching, learning and condensing the subject matter.

 Of course, all this depends on the length of the course.
 Estimating this is another difficult feat of time estimation, but this is often taken out of your hands because you are told how long you've got to do the training - and with budget constraints and cut-backs, it's nearly always much less time that you know you need to do the training how you would like to do it.

-Courses or modules that intend to teach a specific skill, or set of skills, range from half a day to two days (longer courses usually comprise a series of modules).
+Courses or modules that intend to teach a specific skill, or set of skills, range from half a day to two days (longer courses usually comprise a series of modules and each module can be analysed in the same way).
 Although the length of a course depends on the skill and knowledge complexity, the following guidelines will give you some idea of what can be done in a fixed time.

 |Course/module length||What can be done|